skunklabz/tk4-hercules/web-app/TESTING.md

-# Testing Guide for TKX-Hercules LMS
+# Testing Guide for TK4-Hercules LMS

-This document explains how to run tests for the TKX-Hercules LMS web application using Docker containers.
+This document explains how to run tests for the TK4-Hercules LMS web application using Docker containers.

 ## Overview